MacawNL/MvvmQuickCross/Readme.md

 ```csharp
 public class MainView : ActivityViewBase<MainViewModel> { ... }
 ```
-And in the markup this is how a child view is bound to the CharactersLeft property on the view model:
+And in the markup this is how a child view is bound to the CharactersLeft property on the viewmodel:

 ```xml
 <TextView android:id="@+id/MainView_CharactersLeft"	... />